 - Underrepresentation of women in academic leadership and decision making positions.

-The Office of Institutional Research tracks demographics that describe student and faculty populations at UMaine, and continues to provide information in support of Rising Tide research.
+The Office of Institutional Research and Assessment tracks demographics that describe student and faculty populations at UMaine, and continues to provide information in support of Rising Tide research.
 This data, which reflected the inequities at the heart of UMaine’s NSF ADVANCE proposal, includes numbers of tenure-eligible and tenured faculty by gender and rank, promotion and tenure review outcomes, years in rank as associate professor, and retention statistics.

 View the data from the Office of Institutional Research by academic year: